M-Saad123/PF-project-flappy-bird/README.md

 Press Enter to start the game first time or pause the game while playing.
 Press space to resume the game or retry the run after game over.
 You can close the game by clicking the red cross button at the top right corner of the game window.
+* Bear in mind that these folders do not contain the entire graphics library or the pictures and fonts used in display. *